klintkanopka/lecture-slides/slides/lect-01/pages/04-tidyverse.md

     - One row per individual, one column per variable
     - This is called _wide_ data
 - There is another way!
+    - Multiple rows per individual, with each row associated with a specific variable or measurement!
     - One column for an `id` variable
     - One column to identify the measurement
     - One column to store the value of that measurement